 If you’ve read “Rich Dad Poor Dad” by Robert Kyiosaki, you’ll learn nothing new from this part of the Cash Tracking System presentation.

-Now that I know… I want nothing to do with them.
+Now that I know… I personally, would prefer to stay away from them.

 Cash gifting is apparently where 1 person talks another person into “gifting” them large sums of money.
 Basically this means you take the money, put it in an envelope and mail it the guy or gal who talked you into doing this.